kempt-driod/kempt-driod/README.md

 - 👋 Hi, I’m @kempt-driod
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning the basics:html,CSS, and JavaScript
+- 🌱 I’m currently learning the basics:html,CSS, JavaScript and python.
 - 💞️ I’m looking to collaborate on learning new skills
 - 📫 How to reach me ...